 If you have come to this page via a browser, I hope you will find something of interest here or elsewhere in our other Hendry Family History Pages.

 The furthest back that we can trace our particular branch of the Mathieson family, so far, is to a James Mathieson, a journeyman mason, (henceforth referred to as James Mathieson I to avoid later confusion) and a Margaret Smith whose marriage was recorded in the parish register of Dalkeith, Midlothian on 12th November 1808.
-Over the next eighteen years the births of seven children to James and Margaret were recorded in the parish register of Dalkeith, James, (the next generation in our family tree henceforth referred to as James Mathieson II), born 10th December 1811, Helen born 14th January 1816, Euphemia born 15th April 1818, Violet born 3rd February 1820, John born 13th February 1822, Jonathon born 2nd December 1823, and William Thomson born 30th March 1826.
-(For further details on the know children of James Mathieson and Margaret Smith - See Appendix I.)
+At the time of the marriage James was identified as a soldier in the Edinburgh Militia.
+The fact that he was a serving soldier at the time rather than a Mason is probably because of the mobilisation of Militias etc due to the perceived threat of a French invasion led by Napoleon Bonaparte.
+In fact in the records of both James and Margaret's first two children, Alexander born 2 September 1809 with the baptism recorded on 10 September 1809 in Dunbar, East Lothian and "our" James, born on 10 December 1811 and baptised on 1 January 1812 in Dalkeith, Midlothian, James, the father, was again identified as a soldier in the Edinburgh Militia.
+Thereafter all records James Mathieson 1 identify him as a Mason.
+There are records of a further six children to James and Margaret recorded in the parish register of Dalkeith, Helen Mathieson born 14 January 1816, Euphemia Mathieson born 15 April 1818, Violet Mathieson born 3 February 1820, John Mathieson born 13 February 1822, Jonathon Mathieson born 2 December 1823, and William Thomson Mathieson born 30 March 1826.
+(For further details on the know children of James Mathieson and Margaret Smith - click here)

-During his first seven years with the 91st., James Mathieson II served with the regiment mainly in Ireland, but in the spring of 1838, while the regiment was in Scotland, he was hospitalised, possibly in Dundee.
+Meanwhile was James Mathieson II was serving with the 91st regiment mainly in Ireland, but in the spring of 1838, while the regiment was in Scotland, he was hospitalised, possibly in Dundee.
 After his recovery he spent the next three years recruiting for the regiment in Central Scotland and the Borders, remaining behind when the regiment returned to Ireland in the summer of 1840.

 It was probably during this time in the period December 1838 to May 1839 whilst recruiting in Hawick, that James met and married??
 Agnes Scott, the daughter, according to her later death certificate, of William Scott, a shoemaker, and Elizabeth Thorburn.
 From her age given in later censuses and her death certificate, she was born in 1815/16.
-The 1851, 1871, and 1881census records all have her born in Hawick, however the 1861census is in disagreement and has her born in "Selkirkshire".
+The 1851, 1871, and 1881 census records all have her born in Hawick, however the 1861 census is in disagreement and has her born in "Selkirkshire".
 Strangely this 1861 census may be correct.
 No actual record of the birth of Agnes Scott, nor of her parent's marriage, has yet been found, nor any record of her subsequent marriage to James Mathieson II .
-(For further details of Agnes Scotts probable parentage - See Appendix B.)
+(For further details of Agnes Scotts probable parentage - click here)

 On 23rd February 1840, James Mathieson and Agnes Scott had a daughter, Elizabeth.
 This birth was recorded in the parish records of Ayr, where James Mathieson was recruiting for the regiment at the time.
 In October of the same year he was awarded "the distinction of one ring".
 This was not promotion, but an "honourable distinction".
 (A good conduct award without the bonus of extra pay!!)